m-smith15/m-smith15/README.md

  - I enjoy challenges, and the struggle they provide.

 #### I wish...
- - I would look back and appreciate the obstacles overcome more
+ - I would look back and appreciate the obstacles I've overcome more
  - Someone would have told me how much fun coding is sooner!
  - I could remember what 42 was the answer to...